Full question:

 Answer:

-Typically, when a car is financed, it is titled in the names of the drivers/owners, but the finance company has a lien on the vehicle, which is recorded on the title.
-In bankruptcy, when a debt is discharged, the creditor agrees to forego the full amount and is precluded from pursuing the debt further.
-It sounds like a release of lien was never filed and the new attorney is attempting to do so, but the finance company cannot release their lien with your signature as owner or co-owner.
-If the property wasn’t included in the divorce, the answer will depend in large part on how the vehicle is titled.
+When a vehicle is financed, it is titled in the names of the owners, but the finance company holds a lien on it.
+If your bankruptcy discharged the debt, the creditor cannot pursue it further.
+It seems a release of lien was not filed, and the attorney is trying to address that.
+However, the finance company cannot release their lien with just your signature as a co-owner.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.